CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   1. User has the following attributes: first_name, last_name, email, password_digest (all required)
   2. User has_many products
   3. User has_many reviews

+### [Lab] Amazon: Sessions Controller

+Create a sessions controller for your Amazon application as follows:

+  1. The controller must have a new action that displays a form with an email & password`
+  2. The controller must have a create action that signs in the user by setting session[:user_id] to the appropriately and redirects to the home page

+### [Lab] Amazon: Complete authentication

+Complete the User Authentication system for your Amazon application as follows:
+  1. At the top, display the current user name and a logout link if they are signed in or display a sign up and a sign in link if they are not
+  2. Enforce that the user must be signed in to create products or reviews
+  3. Make sure to associate the created products and reviews to the user
+  4. Display user names beside their reviews and their products